jjohn163/CPE202-StarterCode-Project2/ass2.md

   that input_str is a well formatted, correct prefix expression containing only numbers, the specified operators, and that the tokens are space separated.
 You may use the Python functions split and join.
-* You can assume that the user will use postfix_valid(input_str) prior to calling the postfix evaluation function, so postfix_eval(input_str) will always be called with a valid postfix expression
 * postfix_eval(input_str) should raise a ValueError if a divisor is 0.

 ## Submission